pzep1/ClaudeOnAutopilot/workflow.md

 This will be your dev machine.
 Make sure you register for a free IPV4 address and set up an ssh key on your machine. disable username/password login.

+also recommend downloading the terminus app on your phone/tablet, running the key gen in terminus and adding that public key to your VM as well for ultimate portability

 ssh to your new machine, install homebrew, install node, install claude, install git cli, install docker, install TMUX (CRUCIAL)

 ask claude to harden your instance - i run other services on my machine like my ssh jumpbox and some observability tools for some other work.